lucaskienast/lucaskienast/README.md

 - :necktie: Working as a full stack developer at an investment bank
 - :chart_with_upwards_trend: Exploring machine learning applications in algotrading
 - :books: Currently learning Angular and Kotlin
-- :handshake: Looking to collaborate on cool fintech and esports projects
+- :handshake: Looking to collaborate on cool fintech projects

 <!--